albar965/littlenavmap-manual/src/en/FILES.rst

 .. tip::

-   Open this folder in your file manager using :ref:`files-and-directories-db` select the userpoint database and hit ``Ctrl+C`` (copy file) and ``Ctrl+V`` (paste file).
+   Open this directory in your file manager using :ref:`files-and-directories-db` select the userpoint database and hit ``Ctrl+C`` (copy file) and ``Ctrl+V`` (paste file).
    This will add a copy of the database which will be named ``little_navmap_userdata (1).sqlite`` or similar.